airfanBG/WebMVC_HowTo/views/view-compilation.md

 > * Doesn't support [implicit using directives](/dotnet/core/tutorials/top-level-templates#implicit-using-directives)

 ## Razor compilation
+ ### This section is only for VS 2019 and below and .NET core 5
 Build-time and publish-time compilation of Razor files is enabled by default by the Razor SDK.
 When enabled, runtime compilation complements build-time compilation, allowing Razor files to be updated if they're edited.

 In addition to build-time compilation, updating Razor views and Razor Pages is supported using <xref:test/hot-reload>.